Learn about the latest recruitment trends set to impact the industry and help agencies stay ahead of the competition.

 Yet, despite the popularity of text messaging and its 98% average open rate, the SMS channel will only be operating at 36.7% in 2018.
 This means the number of messages being sent in the recruitment industry, per annum, will fall short of the amount candidates are happy to receive.

 In today’s market, text messaging can be very versatile.
-Top free SMS platform’s like Textlocal’s, can connect with popular CRM systems and email clients to further improve the candidate experience and give their business the best chance of succeeding in 2018.
-By using Textlocal’s free SMS API, recruiters can follow up email job alerts and interview reminders with an SMS to ensure it is read.
+Top SMS platform’s like Textlocal’s, can connect with popular CRM systems and email clients to further improve the candidate experience and give their business the best chance of succeeding in 2018.
+By using Textlocal’s SMS API, recruiters can follow up email job alerts and interview reminders with an SMS to ensure it is read.

 These humble messages can elevate your brand into new realms, instantly giving off a more modern and candidate-centric feel to both job seekers and potential businesses.